Search

 Courtesy The Horse Staff/Anne M. Eberhardt

 Mud is an unavoidable part of horse-keeping in most parts of the country.
 During wet and rainy seasons, it cakes horses’ limbs, sucks off boots, and causes slippery conditions.
-The challenge of managing mud on a horse farm can feel like a never-ending battle against the elements.
+The challenge of managing mud on horse farms can feel like a never-ending battle against the elements.

 In this article, we’ll walk you through the ins and outs of managing mud on horse farms, whether you’re dealing with a small paddock or acres of land.